 - Limited technology hardware availability

 If you’re a manager, it may be tempting to relish the alone time and spend hours uninterrupted knocking out a project that you’ve been putting off for a while.
 And, sometimes, that’s ok.
-But in today’s business environment, employees are adjusting to new work schedules, technology, and lifestyles, so it’s important to be clear about your own availability and work habits.
-The processes and tools you used in the past may no longer be relevant for a team dispersed across their home offices, juggling different everyday experiences.
+But in today’s business environment, employees are adjusting to new work schedules, technology, and lifestyles, so it’s essential to be clear about your availability and work habits.
+In addition, the processes and tools you used in the past may no longer be relevant for a team dispersed across their home offices, juggling different everyday experiences.

 4) Promote Transparency and Accountability by Setting an Example